walnut001/Walnut/README.md

 # Walnut
-An operating system written by
+An operating system written by Go Programming Language.